miklosme/papers/src/app/home.md

+# Daily Digest (December 5, 2024)

+Hold onto your neural networks, AI enthusiasts!
+We've got a groundbreaking development in the world of decentralized tracking systems.
+Ever wondered [how agents can collaboratively track targets](https://papers.miklos.dev/2412.03095) without a central command?
+Well, buckle up because this new study is about to blow your mind!

+Picture this: a swarm of robots or sensors, each with its own perspective, working together to pinpoint a moving target.
+It's like a high-tech game of Marco Polo, but with serious real-world applications.
+The secret sauce?
+A Consensus-Based Estimation Filter (CBEF) combined with a Nearly-Constant-Velocity model.
+This dynamic duo allows our digital detectives to share their observations and reach a consensus, even when communication is spotty and sensors are throwing curveballs.

+But wait, there's more!
+These clever researchers have added a saturation-based filtering technique to the mix.
+It's like giving our agents a pair of noise-canceling headphones, helping them focus on the important stuff and ignore the static.
+The result?
+A dramatic reduction in Mean Squared Estimation Error over time.
+That's tech-speak for "This thing works, and it works well!"

+So what does this mean for you, dear AI aficionados?
+Whether you're into surveillance, autonomous navigation, or just love a good decentralized system, this framework is a game-changer.
+It's scalable, it's resilient, and it's ready to tackle the uncertainties of the real world.
+Get ready to track the future!

 # Daily Digest (December 4, 2024)

 Buckle up, AI enthusiasts!
 We've got a smorgasbord of cutting-edge research to dive into today.
 Let's start with a bang: